Working with PDF files in Python

 - Finally, we write the PDF pages to the output PDF file using write method of PDF merger object.

 4. Splitting PDF file

 Output will be three new PDF files with split 1 (page 0,1), split 2(page 2,3), split 3(page 4-end).

-No new function or class has been used in above python program.
-Using simple logic and iterations, we created the splits of passed pdf according to the passed list splits.
+No new function or class has been used in the above python program.
+Using simple logic and iterations, we created the splits of passed PDF according to the passed list splits.

 5. Adding watermark to PDF pages

-Here is how first page of original (left) and watermarked (right) pdf file looks like:
+Here is how the first page of original (left) and watermarked (right) PDF file looks like:

 - All the process is same as the page rotation example.
 Only difference is:

 wmpageObj = add_watermark(mywatermark, pdfReader.getPage(page))